crypdick/tools/python/README.md

 **CRITICAL:** The module-level docstring (at the top of the file) is used to **auto-generate the main README.md and the website**.

 - Keep the first line as a clear, concise summary.
-- Include concrete `Examples:` section showing exactly how to run it.
+- Include concrete `Examples:` section showing exactly how to run it (use markdown code blocks).
 - Do not use generic `Usage:` placeholders.

 ```python